-The DITRDCA is creating a noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
-This policy will be used for the most severely impacted individuals who are eligible according to the Department for either land acquisition or participation in a property upgrade scheme.
+DITRDCA will implement a NIPA policy which details the eligibility requirements for inclusion in the program.
+This policy will be used for the significantly impacted properties that are eligible according to the policy for either land acquisition or participation in a property insulation scheme.